-I have already alluded to the intimate connexion of the nervous and vascular systems; and particularly to that close union in the extreme branches of each, through which it is probable that their most important functions are performed.
-A few words still remain to be said respecting the connexion of the nerves with muscular action - a fruitful subject of research, with greater facilities for observation than in the case of the blood, and involving, among other topics, one of singular interest in the economy of life; viz., the relation of the nervous power to the proper contractility of the muscular fibre.
-This inquiry (founded on the distinction which Haller not too strongly designates as a lex æterna), includes many subordinate questions, requiring more examination than they have yet obtained.
-Such questions principally regard the varying proportion which the nervous and muscular powers bear to each other in the numerous phenomena of action, exhaustion, intermission, and reparation.
-We have already found reason for estimating the nervous power under the condition of quantity; and the muscular contractility also is of variable amount, depending not alone on its expenditure in action, but also on many other natural or morbid conditions of the body.
-The two powers are independent and dissimilar; have their origin in different sources; and presumably exist at the same time in very different proportions and capacity for action.
-The cases and combinations arising out of this relation (multiplied further by the distinction of voluntary and involuntary motions) are doubtless concerned in producing many of those anomalous results which occur to our notice both in health and disease.
-A more explicit regard to them under this view might probably solve various difficulties which still embarrass the subject.
+I have already alluded to the intimate connexion of the nervous and vascular systems; and particularly to that close union in the extreme branches of each. through which it is probable that their most important functions are performed.
+A few words still remain to be said respecting the connexion of the nerves with muscular structure and action ; - a fruitful subject of research; with greater facilities for observation than in the case of the blood; and involving, among other topics, one of singular interest in the economy of life; viz., the relation of the nervous power to the proper contractility of the muscular fibre.
+This most curious inquiry (founded on the distinction which Haller not too strongly designates as a lex æterna) includes many subordinate questions, requiring more examination than they have yet obtained.
+Such questions principally regard the varying proportion which the nervous and muscular powers bear to each other in the numerous phenomena of action, exhaustion, intermission, and reparation: and, further, their respective relations in the voluntary and involuntary muscular actions - a physiological problem of high interest, but not less obscurity.
+We have already found reason for estimating the nervous power under the condition of quantity.
+That of muscular contractility also is of very variable amount; depending partly on its expenditure in action, partly on other natural or morbid conditions of the body.
+But in themselves the two powers are independent and dissimilar.
+They have their origin in different sources; and presumably often exist at the same time in very different proportions and capacity for action.
+The cases and combinations arising out of this diversity as well as connexion (multiplied further by the distinction of voluntary and involuntary motions), are doubtless concerned in producing many of those anomalous results which occur to our notice both in health and disease.
+A more explicit regard to them, under this view of their relations, might probably solve many difficulties which still embarrass the subject.

-There are yet other points connected with the physiology of the nervous system, to which, before closing this Chapter, I must briefly advert.
-One is, the question as to the influence of the brain and nerves in the production of animal heat - an inquiry suggested forty years ago by some remarkable experiments of Sir B. Brodie, and since pursued by other physiologists.
-The chemical theory on this subject has been more currently adopted, especially since the support given to it by the researches and writings of Liebig; but there is still evidence enough to justify the belief that the nervous system is in some manner concerned in this important function.
+There are yet other points connected with the physiology of the nervous system, to which, before closing this chapter, I must briefly advert.
+One is, the question as to the influence of the brain and nerves in the production of animal heat; - an inquiry suggested more than forty years ago by some remarkable experiments of Sir B. Brodie, and since pursued by other physiologists.
+The chemical theory on this subject has been more generally adopted, especially since the support given to it by the researches and writings of Liebig; but there is still evidence enough to justify the belief that the nervous system is concerned in this important function, and possibly through the nerves of the blood-vessels themselves.
+The very curious experiments of Bernard and Brown-Sequard on the great sympathetic nerve, and those of the latter physiologist on the system of the spinal cord, tend much to confirm this opinion.
+We may accept it as demonstrated that there is a direct ratio between the degree of nervous sensibility of any part and that of the animal heat evolved in it; a fact of much value in pathology, as well as in the theory of these remarkable phenomena of life.